KatherineB/NumberSquares/README.md

 # NumberSquares
 This game is about placing randomly generated numbers in the right positions to earn the most points.

+I created this game just to have another short, quick game to add to my collection of games to play.
+I thought it would be fun to have a game that is in hexadecimal.

+The game is only recommended for desktop use.
+It is not responsive and does not fit well on other screen sizes.

 ![alt text](NS_screenshot_May2016.png "May 2016 Screenshot of NumberSquares Game")

 ### How to Play NumberSquares